spezifisch/rot8/README.md

 # rot8

+Fork of https://github.com/Dejvino/rot8 (adding `x/y-file` parameters) which is a fork of https://github.com/efernau/rot8 (before efernau/rot8#20 was merged and made my `scale` parameter obsolete).

 ## automatic display rotation using built-in accelerometer

 Automatic rotate modern Linux desktop screen and input devices.
 Handy for